graphiteSWE/DeSpeect/README.md

 1. Start the application
 2. Click on the `Load Voice` button
-3. Open the file corresponding the `SpeectInstaller/voices/cmu_arctic_slt/voice.json` path
+3. Open the file corresponding the `SpeectInstaller/voices/cmu_arctic_slt/voice.json` path (if you opted for a dev install) or `DeSpeectInstall/Test/cmu_arctic_slt/voice.json` (if you opted for a user install)
 4. Select the desired utterance processors in the homonymous sidebar
 5. Click the `Run step` button in order to execute the utterance processors list step by step, or click `Run all` in order to execute the whole list